 Michigan assesses water bodies throughout the state on a 5-year basin rotation cycle according to the MDEQ's "Strategic Environmental Quality Monitoring Program for Michigan's Surface Waters" (MDEQ, 1997) and "Michigan Water Quality Strategy Update" (MDEQ, 2005).
 Each year, a set of targeted watersheds are sampled at selected sites for conventional and toxic pollutants, and biological and physical habitat/morphology indicators.
 The set of watersheds sampled rotates each year, with each major watershed in the state revisited every 5 years (see Appendix 1 for maps of the basin rotations).
 Two particularly relevant elements of the strategy are expanded and improved water chemistry monitoring and the lake monitoring program.
-One of the specific objectives of these programs is to determine whether nutrients are present in surface waters at levels capable stimulating the growth nuisance of of plants/algae/slimes.
+One of the specific objectives of these programs is to determine whether nutrients are present in surface waters capable stimulating at levels of the growth of nuisance aquatic plants/algae/slimes.